 Step 2: Make the Aioli

-Combine the mayonnaise, lemon, garlic, paprika, and rendered bacon fat together in a medium bowl.
+Combine the mayonnaise, lemon, garlic, paprika, crumbled bacon bits and rendered bacon fat together in a medium bowl.
 Mix until well-blended and add finely chopped chives.
-Store in a jar with a tight-fitting lid for at least 4 hours before serving.
-You'll be so glad you waited.
+Add salt and pepper to taste.

 Hint: A mason jar works perfectly for storing this aioli sauce.